Affine Phase Retrieval via Second-Order Methods: Introduction

-For the analysis of the theoretical convergence of these non-convex algorithms, an appropriate initialization is crucial.
-Regarding affine phase retrieval, there are some algorithms given for Fourier measurements.
-In paper \cite{barmherzig2019holographic}, the authors propose a referenced deconvolution algorithm, which transforms the problem into a linear deconvolution.
-In papers \cite{hyder2019fourier,arab2020fourier}, the authors use side information or reference signals to regularize the classical Fourier phase retrieval algorithms and demonstrate that the algorithm provides significant improvement over the original algorithm.
+Several algorithms have been developed specifically for affine phase retrieval with Fourier measurements \cite{barmherzig2019holographic,hyder2019fourier,arab2020fourier}.
+For instance, in \cite{barmherzig2019holographic}, the authors propose a referenced deconvolution algorithm, transforming the affine phase retrieval problem into a linear deconvolution task.
+Additionally, in \cite{hyder2019fourier,arab2020fourier}, side information or reference signals have been used to regularize the classical Fourier phase retrieval problem, effectively converting it into an affine phase retrieval problem.
+These approaches have demonstrated significant improvements in reconstruction accuracy and stability, underscoring the benefits of incorporating affine information into phase retrieval.